Should I attend the inspection?

 - We use state-of-the-art inspection tools and reporting software so that my clients can make informed decisions about the homes they want to buy or sell.

 A Home inspection is an objective visual examination of the physical structure and systems of a home, from the roof to the foundation.
 Having a home inspected is like giving the property a physical check-up.
-As a pedetrician will refer acute issues to a medical specialist, the inspector may recommend further evaluation of visual rust in a heat exchanger to an HVAC technician, for example.
+As a pediatrician will refer acute issues to a medical specialist, the inspector may recommend further evaluation of visual rust in a heat exchanger to an HVAC technician, for example.
 The standard home inspector’s report will review the condition of the home’s heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.
-See our services for more details.

 How much should I pay for an inspection?